Mifiel/mifiel-js/packages/widget-angular/README.md

 - **`callToActionSuccess`**: (string | function, optional) Main button action in the success view.
 - **`callToActionError`**: (string | function, optional) Main button action in the error view.
 - **`containerClass`**: (string, optional) CSS class to be applied to the widget container.

+# Important Information

+## ESM Compatibility

+This wrapper is built using ECMAScript Modules (ESM) and therefore only works in environments that support ESM.
+If you're using a build tool like Webpack or Rollup, they typically support ESM out of the box.